Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

 The installation procedure will prompt for the following:

-1. Select the type of gateway you want to connect to (Azure API Gateway in this scenario).
+1. Select the type of gateway you want to connect to (Kafka in this scenario).
 2. Select the agents you want to install: Discovery / Traceability / All Agents. **Note**: If you select Traceability **ONLY**, you must provide configurations for both Steps 4 and 5.
 3. Platform connectivity:
    * **Environment**: can be an existing environment or one that will be created by the installation procedure